 “We do!”
 I shout louder.

 We are the only two.
-I feel a frosty atmosphere form.
-Making everyone on the bus stop just for us, we must be the most unpopular people on board.
-Nobody says anything of course.
+I feel a cold atmosphere build on the bus.
+Making everyone stop just for us, we’ve become the most unpopular people on board.
+Nobody says anything though, of course.

-“Sorry,” I mumble to the bus of bald heads and stiff-faced women clutching their bags for life.
+“Sorry,” I mumble to the busload of bald heads and stiff-faced women clutching their Bags for Life.

 “Do you know where the Butcher’s Arms is?”
 I ask a group of farm workers gathered round a stalled tractor.

 “Round the butcher’s wife’s arse I would guess…” says the farmer, looking very pleased with himself.
 His red face – looking like an over-polished apple – twisting this way and that to get his great roar of laughter in approval from his mates.
 We cycle on.